ADVERTISEMENT

 What are #ifndef and #define Directives

-In the C Programming Language, the #ifndef directive checks if the given token has been #defined earlier in the C code.
+The #ifndef directive checks if the given token has been #defined earlier in the C code.
 If the token has not been defined earlier then it includes the code between #ifndef and #else.
 If no #else is present then code between #ifndef and #endif is included.

 The both #ifndef and #define directives are known as header guards or #include guard in C/C++.
 They are used to prevent multiple declarations of variables and other data types and header files from being included multiple times.
 The #ifndef also prevents recursive inclusions of header files.
 Another non-standard preprocessor directive named #pragma once is widely used to force the inclusion of a header file only once.